MuleSoftHackathon/HackathonStarter/README.md

   ```
   node app/app.js central_server_ip central_server_port your_key
   ```
-  then, you should see the message
+  then, you should see the message if the parameters are correct
   ```
-  Connect to central server
+  Successfully connect to central server
   ```

 C. Run the example project